|

 had even more obvious Christmas decorations up even earlier - Father

 Christmas, trees, tinsel, the lot.
-Their excuse?
-They were put up by

-and safety reasons - all those
+health and safety reasons - all those checks that have to be

 It is already the case that